Marcos8060/Car-Hire-Website/README.md

  ## Setup and Installation Instructions
  The project is setup in the visual studio code by creating an HTML file and a related CSS file.

- ## Project Objectives
- The project is to be evaluated on the following objectives;

- * The implementation of HTML concepts is covered so far in this module.
- * The project includes a custom-made stylesheet that uses typography styles, cascading, the box     model, and floats.
-* Code is clean, well-refactored, and easy to read.
-This includes correct indentation, spacing, and including only necessary comments.
-* Commits are made regularly with clear messages that finish  the phrase "It will…" 8 The project repo contains a README that includes:
-* author-name
-* project or program name
-* description of program
-* program setup instructions
-* link to the site on GitHub Pages
-* copyright and license information
-* The project demonstrates an understanding of this week's concepts.
-If prompted, you can discuss your code with an instructor using the correct terminology.
-* Required content was in place by the deadline.

 ## Credits
  Many thanks to [w3schools](https://www.w3schools.com/) documentation and [freecodecamp](https://www.freecodecamp.org/) for availing resources online.
 I found their resources very useful throughout the course of my project.
 Their efforts in availing the resources was very instrumental in the success of my project.
 I would choose them over again and recommend any individual to check on their resources whenever they'd want anything code related.